 What is it?

 If you were thinking of swapping the Mercedes-Benz S-Class for a supermini to save the planet, think again.
-Downsizing is no longer enough when it comes to reducing CO2.
+Downsizing to something like this Renault Clio is no longer enough when it comes to reducing CO2.

 Small cars are harshly treated in this year's stiff new EU emissions legislation and superminis are going to have to get electrified to keep up.
 Nor is a battery electric going to cut it: they're too expensive.
 As Ali Kassai, director of Renault's electric vehicle product planning, points out: "There's a lot of resistance from buyers to the idea of a £30,000 battery electric hatchback."

-Besides, Renault already sells its Zoe battery electric, which means the equivalent Mk5 Clio needs another drivetrain.
-In this case, it's a hybrid, although its crossover cousin, the Captur, gets a plug-in hybrid drivetrain based on the same system at the end of this year.
+Besides, the brand already sells its Renault Zoe battery electric, which means the equivalent Mk5 Clio needs another drivetrain.
+In this case, it's a hybrid, although its crossover cousin, the Renault Captur, gets a plug-in hybrid drivetrain based on the same system at the end of this year.

 "We learned a lot from that car," says Grégoire Ginet, powertrain marketing director.
 "It's one reason why we have two motors in this system."